 We do a lot of growing up and sometimes, growing apart after graduation awaits a sea of ever-evolving careers, interests, passions, priorities.
 It is this culture that makes college life and also, the life after it, interesting and worth enduring through.

 An Upantya Visharad in Hidustani Sangeet and in Bharatnatyam, Venu has been the epitome of versatility and consistency throughout school and college life.
 An EC engineer, she was a member of AIESEC & NU Tech where she managed various activities.
 She loves micro blogging and working for stray animal welfare.
-She is currently a management student at IIM Kozhikode (Class of 2015).
+She is an alumna of IIM Kozhikode (Class of 2015).